burgerindividual/hypercull/README.md

-# An Attempt at a Faster Culling Algorithm for Minecraft
+# HyperCull
-## (Built to slot into the existing architecture of the [Sodium](https://github.com/caffeinemc/sodium/) world renderer)
+### An attempt at a faster culling algorithm for Minecraft, built to slot into the existing architecture of the [Sodium](https://github.com/caffeinemc/sodium/) world renderer

 This repository contains an implementation of tile-based culling, which was initially theorized by JellySquid.
 While only occlusion culling was considered in the original theory, this has been expanded to include tile-based implementations of fog culling, angle culling, and frustum culling successfully.
 Combined, the number of sections culled should be on-par with the current Java implementation, while being much more efficient.